neuralmagic/sparseml/README.md

-# Neural Magic ML API
+# Neural Magic ML Tooling
 Neural Magic is focused on making performance engineering for deep learning easy, affordable, and accessible.
 The Neural Magic Inference Engine enhances speed for neural networks in numerous ways, including activation sparsity and model pruning.
-This codebase is set up to allow easy creation of performance-optimized models specifically for Neural Magic.
+This codebase is set up to allow easy creation of performance-optimized models, specifically for Neural Magic.
 Additionally, implementations for multiple frameworks, including PyTorch and TensorFlow, are provided.
 The easy-to-use codebase is designed for machine learning engineers.

 ## Repository Structure
 ```
-neuralmagicml
+neuralmagicML-python
+    docs - API documentation for the repository
     neuralmagicML - The Python API Code
     notebooks - Tutorial Notebooks for using the Python API
     scripts - Functional scripts for working with the Python API
         onnx - Functional scripts for working with ONNX models
         pytorch - Functional scripts for working with PyTorch models
         tensorflow - Functional scripts for working with TensorFlow models
-    tensorflow-onnx - API for converting TensorFlow models to ONNX
     README.md - readme file
     requirements.txt - requirements for the Python API
     setup.py - setuptools install script
 ```

 ## Installation and Requirements
-Python 3.6.0 or higher is required on the system.
+Python 3.5.0 or higher is required on the system.
-General instructions for doing this are found [here](https://realpython.com/installing-python/).
+General instructions for Python installation are found [here](https://realpython.com/installing-python/).

 Additionally, it is recommended to work within a virtual environment.
 Sample commands for creating and activating in a Unix-based system are provided below: